Obama digs in heels, refuses to negotiate debt ceiling

 Fights with Congress over taxes and spending have overshadowed much of his domestic agenda during most of the last two years, with the president facing legislative gridlock that shows little sign of abating.

-Obama raised the specter of a severe setback to the U.S. economy if congressional Republicans persist with the threat of a debt default.
+Obama raised the spectre of a severe setback to the U.S. economy if congressional Republicans persist with the threat of a debt default.

 "It would be a self-inflicted wound on the economy," he said.
 "Even entertaining the idea of this happening, of the United States of America not paying its bills, is irresponsible.
 It's absurd."